Building Cairns in Iceland

 Cairn making has been an important activity in Iceland for centuries.
 Cairns are navigation aids, stone piles that appear random but are actually carefully located.
 Remember, though we rely on GPS today, once this wasn’t the case.
-Think of Iceland’s cairns as an ancient form of GPS and you’re on the way to understanding why they’re so important.
+Think of Iceland’s cairns as an ancient form of GPS for solo travelers and you’re on the way to understanding why they’re so important.

 Icelandic settlers first placed these steinvarða in the 9th and 10th centuries when they set off on exploratory expeditions.
 Over time, even some of Iceland’s place names reflect them.
 Between Eyjafjallajökull and Mýrdalsjökull glaciers in southern Iceland, you cross Fimmvörðuháls, for instance, which translates as “Five Cairn Pass”.

 The exceptional beauty of these rock piles amid bleak and stark terrain has played a part in their undoing.
 In part, the pressure on environmental authorities to manage and educate about cairns is a result of trends on social media.
 These stone stacks look incredibly photogenic, so who wouldn’t want to artfully rearrange one so it’s just perfect for that souvenir photo, or build a cairn of your own?
 Honestly, what regular social media user hasn’t seen a stone balancer pop up on their Instagram or Twitter feed?